-This measure should not impact patient preferences and values nor have any health equity implications.

-Promptly and thoroughly managing outbreaks of MROs in healthcare facilities would result in economic benefits due to a shorter duration of outbreak and reduction in bed-days lost.
+Values and preferences This measure should not impact patient preferences and values nor have any health equity implications.
+Resources and other considerations Promptly and thoroughly managing outbreaks of MROs in healthcare facilities would result in economic benefits due to a shorter duration of outbreak and reduction in bed-days lost.